 A zombie-less Atlanta

 Atlanta has become synonymous with The Walking Dead, not just because much of the show is set there, but because the series also shoots there.
 To fully immerse in the zombie apocalypse, try one of the few Walking Dead tours around the city or build your own survival journey by putting together a list of filming locations.
 The show itself is shot under a lot of secrecy, but Alexandria is an actual neighborhood that, for better or worse, has an agreement with filmmakers to be both a set and community.
 Just remember that people do live there, so be respectful when you visit.
-If you need a tangential trip during your time in Atlanta, try a different type of hellish future by visiting The Hunger Games exhibition at the Frazier History Museum (currently booked until September 2017).
+If you need a tangential trip during your time in Atlanta, try a different type of hellish future by visiting The Hunger Games exhibition at the Frazier History Museum.

 Journey through Middle Earth